swellaby/generator-get-going/.github/ISSUE_TEMPLATE/FEATURE_REQUEST_TEMPLATE.md

 ---
-name: Request a new Feature
+name: Feature Request
-about: Suggest an idea for this project
+about: Request a new feature or enhancement for this project

 ---